FBT joins the resistance in Kaos Studios' Red Dawn-like shooter. Wolverines!

 With that, we join the military for their last stand on the Golden Gate Bridge, and what a stand it is.
 A non-stop fight to the end, worthy of Michael Bay on a good day - Humvee chases, GKR-controlled Goliaths, jets and 'copters blasting the hell out of everything, it’s insanely heroic.
 It couldn’t have ended any other way and I’m glad it comes through.
 I feel … patriotic.

 John Milius was involved as a story consultant and it does have his jingoistic Red Dawn paws all over it; it’s a Boys Own adventure with completely outrageous heroism and extreme moments, but there’s commentary on what it means to be a patriot, on unchecked regimes and superpowers’ role as deterrents.
 As a shooter, Homefront doesn’t add anything new to the genre but it is a rarity; an engrossing CoD era shooter, and one that doesn’t feel like a tutorial for the multiplayer.
 It’s a great game.

 Homefront was Kaos’ swansong after their first, Frontlines.
 It’s a shame they didn’t get another outing; Homefront shares Frontlines' DNA but it’s no refined reskin; this game is immeasurably better and Kaos could have come up with something even better third time out.
 It wasn’t the end for Homefront though, the rights were picked up during THQ’s firesale by Deep Silver, who rebooted it as an open-world game, focusing more on the guerrilla tactics of a resistance.
-Homefront The Revolution got mixed reviews and missed the all-or-nothing point of the original.
+Homefront The Revolution missed the all-or-nothing point of the original.
 Give the reboot a miss and come Home.

 2011 | Developer Kaos Studios | Publisher THQ